JuliaLang/julia/doc/src/manual/code-loading.md

 Each kind of environment defines these three maps differently, as detailed in the following sections.

 !!! note
     For clarity of exposition, the examples throughout this chapter include fully materialized data structures for `roots`, `graph` and `paths`.
 However, these maps are really only abstractions—for efficiency, Julia's package loading code does not actually materialize them.
-Instead, it quries them through internal APIs and lazily computes only as much of each structure as is necessary to load a given package.
+Instead, it queries them through internal APIs and lazily computes only as much of each structure as is necessary to load a given package.

 ### Project environments